Phantomxm2021/xrmod-engine-docs-source/docs/docs/experience-manual/dev-tools/world-mapper-app.md

 There's an info panel in the top part of the screen.
 It shows you how many localization attempts were successful out of all attempts.

-If you localized to a map with GPS coordinates, the info panel also shows you the Visual GPS position from the Immersal SDK.
+If you localized to a map with GPS coordinates, the info panel also shows you the Visual GPS position from the Immersal.
 This position is derived from the map's coordinates but it's updated every frame to match the camera view.

 There are four buttons in the visualize mode:
 - **Download Maps** opens the map list where you can manage previously constructed maps